reflectoring/reflectoring.github.io/_posts/2018-01-24-bintray-jcenter-maven-central.md

 Once the above steps are taken, navigate to the package you want to publish in the Bintray UI.
 Open the "Maven Central" tab and click on "Sync".
 You may have to wait a couple minutes and then the Bintray UI shows if the syncing was successful.
-Note that you have to hit this button each time you want to release a new version to Maven Central.
+Note that you have to hit this button manually each time you want to release a new version to Maven Central.

 # Conclusion

-This article discussed the steps necessary to sync a Bintray package to JCenter and Maven Central to get the largest exposure for your open source releases.
+This article discussed the steps necessary to sync a Bintray package to JCenter and Maven Central to get the best exposure for your open source releases.
 Syncing to JCenter is easier than syncing to Maven Central, but to get even more exposure, it might still be worth it to take the steps to also publish to Maven Central.